OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 | Algorithmic Accountability | Data use in AI training |
 | Data Sovereignty | Data governance, cross-border data flows |
 | Copyright | Fair use and licensing rules, verification and reporting mechanisms, monetisation |

-Changes can sometimes address several topics at once, making it difficult to narrow the memos down to a clear issue.
-In such cases, **write separate memos for each topic**.
-To support splitting, the taxonomy below can help identify topics to group the changes into that should each warrant their own memo.

-## Context _(optional)_

-The goal of the context is to help the general public make sense of the changes, which can often be applied in reaction to a geopolitical or regulatory tension.
-To that end, explain which wider problems are tackled by this policy change, or give a historical perspective on the change.
-Depending on your production goals, you might want to focus on specific angles such as real-world harms, capital concentration, geopolitical evolutions… all are valid, and this section simply describes how to integrate these additional perspectives in a memo so that they don’t take over the change analysis itself.

-- Write the contextualisation text in a new paragraph.
-- Add external links to the most authoritative sources available.

 #### Example